Jembe/jembe/README.md

 $ flask run
 ```

-### Add Jembe to an Existing Flask Project
+### Adding Jembe to an Existing Flask Project

-> Adding Jembe Components in the regular flask view is not currently supported.
+> Adding Jembe Components in the regular Flask view is not currently supported.
 Entire HTML pages should be build from Jembe Components.
 >
 > One Component should be responsible for rendering HTML HEAD and BODY tags, and all other Components are rendered inside this Component to form a web application.